Biden-Sanders task force proposals could actually move the needle on climate action

 Prakash’s summation of the plan was optimistic.
 She tweeted that they had managed to “move the needle a lot,” though they hadn’t reached a consensus on job or investment numbers.
 “We are leaving these discussions with policies that, if implemented, will make Joe Biden’s climate agenda far more powerful, equitable, and urgent than where his plans were just weeks ago,” she tweeted.

 But are these ambitious goals achievable?
 In June, a University of California report found that the U.S. could run on 90% clean electricity by 2035, without lifting the costs of electric bills, and that a new renewable infrastructure would generate more than half a million jobs per year.
-By 2045, Fast Company Staff Writer Adele Peters wrote, “the entire electric grid could run on renewables.”
+By 2045, Fast Company staff writer Adele Peters wrote, “the entire electric grid could run on renewables.”
 The Biden-Sanders task force takes that goal a step further, aiming for 100% clean energy by 2035.

 Sonia Aggarwal, a reviewer on that report, and vice president at nonprofit Energy Innovation, tells Fast Company that the latest Biden-Sanders clean energy goals are in fact feasible.
 “Clean energy has become so cheap that we can build it rapidly, at scale, without raising customer electricity bills,” she says.
 “This is one part of our economy that is ripe for investment to create good jobs, making our kids healthier and our water cleaner.”

 There’s no guarantee, of course, that Biden will bring these suggestions to his official platform.
 “The work of the task forces has been collaborative and productive, and Vice President Biden looks forward to reviewing their full recommendations,” campaign spokesperson Jamal Brown told The New York Times.
-Biden calls for an “clean energy revolution” on his site, but he still has to win the election, including in states like Pennsylvania with strong natural gas extraction industries.
+Biden calls for a “clean energy revolution” on his site, but he still has to win the election, including in states such as Pennsylvania with strong natural gas extraction industries.
 While Biden supports no new fracking, he hasn’t called for the halting of existing extraction.

 Following the publication of the report, Bernie Sanders encapsulated the cautious optimism of the overall task force on Twitter.
 “Though the end result isn’t what I or my supporters would’ve written alone,” he tweeted, “the task forces have created a good policy blueprint that will move this country in a much-needed progressive direction and substantially improve the lives of working families throughout our country.”